ironbar/arc25/docs/modeling/Iteration_24_RL_BARC.md

   - It seems that if a single prompt is used on each step the reward improves: https://wandb.ai/guillermobarbadillo/2025-09-15-debug-grpo/runs/f7r56ln8
 - [x] Evaluate: /mnt/scratch/users/gbarbadillo/arc25/trainings/2025-09-19-rl-first-steps/lr1e-6_epochs100_16gen_1prompts-per-step_32lora/checkpoint-8400
 - [ ] Should I use some repetition penalty when training?
-  - [ ] After simplifying the reward the training still collapses: 237995.0
+  - [x] After simplifying the reward the training still collapses: 237995.0
-  - [ ] Does using a bigger group size helps to prevent collapse?
+  - [x] Does using a bigger group size helps to prevent collapse?
+No
+  - [ ] Launched experiment with repetition penalty 1.2
+  - [ ] Launched experiment without masking truncated completions
-- [ ] More advanced reward
+- [x] More advanced reward
   - When all the rewards are equal, the loss is 0.
 And the model does not learn.
 However I would like the model to still learn when all the responses are correct.
 In that case I could break the ties using the length of the response.
 Use ockham's razor to keep responses as short as possible.
   - However I'm not sure if that makes sense.
 Wouldn't be better to use a bigger number of predictions so there is one failing one and the model can learn the true goal?
-- [ ] Longer trainings with simplified reward to see if collapse happens
+- [x] Longer trainings with simplified reward to see if collapse happens

 - [ ] Update reward information with the best one
 - [ ] Document local experiments
 - [x] There seems to be a problem with the gradient accumulation steps on this experiment: https://wandb.ai/guillermobarbadillo/2025-09-19-rl-first-steps/runs/jle1n3oa/overview